vondacho/publications/bdd_for_better_software_products/6_bdd_in_practice.md

 ## Acceptance testing

-Acceptance tests support **high-level functional and non-functional testing**, including testing new feature increments and regression testing.
+Acceptance tests support high-level **functional and non-functional** testing, including testing new feature increments and regression testing.

 This activity is usually done by a test engineer of a quality assurance team to validate a delivered feature increment before its deployment to production.
 BDD promotes a shift-left approach, making both the Developer and QA engineer roles accountable for acceptance testing.